Allegations of cheating during the 1994 Formula One World Championship: Rule changes

-At the San Marino Grand Prix, both Senna and Roland Ratzenberger suffered fatal accidents.
-After the race weekend, the FIA asked the teams that finished first, second and third in the race (Benetton, Ferrari and McLaren respectively) to provide copies of their engine management system source code to see if a traction control system was being stored.
-Ferrari supplied the code immediately, but McLaren and Benetton only handed over the code after the FIA's deadline, for which they were fined $100,000.
+At the 1994 San Marino Grand Prix, both Senna and Roland Ratzenberger suffered fatal accidents.
+After the race weekend, the FIA asked the teams that finished first, second and third in the race (Benetton, Ferrari, and McLaren, respectively) to provide copies of their engine management system's source code to see if a traction control system was being stored.
+Ferrari supplied the code immediately, while McLaren and Benetton only handed over the code after the FIA's deadline, for which they were fined $100,000.
 Prior to this, the FIA had agreed to view a demonstration of the Benetton system at Cosworth's engine facility, as Cosworth considered the software to be their property and refused to give Benetton permission to provide it to the FIA.

-Several technical rule changes were announced by the FIA at the Monaco Grand Prix to help improve the safety of the cars.
+Several technical rule changes were announced by the FIA at the 1994 Monaco Grand Prix to help improve the safety of the cars.
 Downforce on the cars was reduced with the diffuser restricted to help reduce the amount of grip available.
 In between the Monaco and Spanish Grands Prix, the teams tried out the revised cars in test sessions throughout the week.
-Several teams experienced problems with their revised cars; Ligier suffered two cracked wing mountings, while Williams noted a cracked mounting during testing at Jerez.
+Several teams experienced problems with their revised cars; Ligier suffered two cracked wing mountings, while Williams noted a cracked mounting during testing at the Jerez Circuit.
 The biggest incident was that of Pedro Lamy in a Lotus car at the Silverstone Circuit.
 While approaching the Bridge corner on the circuit, the rear wing on the Lotus detached itself leading to a sudden loss of downforce.
 The Lotus cartwheeled off the circuit at 170 mph, flying through a protective fence, landing in a spectator access tunnel.
 Lamy was hospitalised as a result of the accident.
-In the week leading up to the Spanish race, Benetton team boss Flavio Briatore criticised the FIA, accusing the president Max Mosley of making "ill-considered, snap decisions" and that some of the components on the Benetton car may not have been subjected to quality control checks.
+In the week leading up to the 1994 Spanish Grand Prix, Benetton team boss Flavio Briatore criticised the FIA, accusing the president Max Mosley of making "ill-considered, snap decisions" and that some of the components on the Benetton car may not have been subjected to quality control checks.
 In a letter sent to Mosley on May 25, Briatore also said:

-The Benetton team, along with Williams, McLaren, Lotus, Pacific, Simtek, Jordan, Footwork Arrows and Ligier debated the issue in the Williams motorhome to discuss the technical regulations.
-More changes came into force for the Canadian and German races, with the introductions of "pump fuel" (more closely related to commercially available fuel, slightly reducing horsepower and engine performance) and the "plank" (a piece of wood running along the underside of the chassis that is monitored for excessive wear, increasing ride height and thus decreasing grip).
+The Benetton team, along with Williams, McLaren, Lotus, Pacific, Simtek, Jordan, Footwork Arrows, and Ligier debated the issue in the Williams motorhome to discuss the technical regulations.
+More changes came into force for the 1994 Canadian Grand Prix on 12 June and the 1994 German Grand Prix on 31 July, with the introductions of pump fuel (more closely related to commercially available fuel, slightly reducing horsepower, and engine performance) and the plank (a piece of wood running along the underside of the chassis that is monitored for excessive wear, increasing ride height and thus decreasing grip).